 Your credit score is one of the most important numbers you will ever have in your life.
 It is like your old GPA (grade point average) from school, except for your money.
-Banks, credit card companies, lenders, employers, and landlords all use your credit score to decide if you get a new account, loan, apartment, or even a job.
+Banks, credit card companies, lenders, employers, and landlords can use your credit history to decide if you get a new account, loan, apartment, or even a job.
 At the same time, it can save you tens of thousands of dollars on a mortgage loan.
 Here is everything you need to build an excellent credit score, and how you can understand and use it.

 The key benefits are clear:

 - See a complete picture of your overall financial health

 - Learn how the terms of your loans and credit cards compare to your peers and the market

 - Find personalized advice and see recommended products to help improve your credit

 Once you have your free credit score, continue on and compare your score to the information below to map out a strategy to improve (or maintain) your credit score.